-The Retail segment's sales decreased \$5.9 million, or 3%, in the first quarter of fiscal 2025 compared with the same period a year ago, primarily due to a decline in delivered same-store sales, as the prior year benefited from the delivery of residual backlog from prior periods.
-The decrease in delivered same-store sales was partially offset by a \$10.5 million increase in sales during the first quarter of fiscal 2025 from our retail store acquisitions that occurred in fiscal 2024 and fiscal 2025.
+The Retail segment's sales increased \$7.3 million, or 3%, and \$1.4 million, or 0.3%, in the second quarter and first six months of fiscal 2025, respectively, compared with the same periods a year ago.
+The increase in sales was primarily due to \$12.0 million and \$22.5 million of incremental sales during the second quarter and first six months of fiscal 2025, respectively, from our retail store acquisitions that occurred in fiscal 2024 and fiscal 2025, partially offset by a decline in delivered same-store sales.

-Written same-store sales were down 3% in the first quarter of fiscal 2025 compared with the same period a year ago, primarily due to softer industry-wide demand as a result of a challenging macroeconomic environment.
-Same-store sales include the sales of all currently active stores which have been open and company-owned for each comparable period.
+Written same-store sales were down 1% and 2% in the second quarter and first six months of fiscal 2025, respectively, compared with the same periods a year ago, primarily due to softer industry-wide demand as a result of a challenging macroeconomic environment.
+Same-store sales include the sales of all currently active stores that have been open and company-owned for each comparable period.